eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 can also use these to manipulate features of the bot.
 They are listed according to category.

 This list is accurate for Eggdrop v1.10.2.
-Most scripts written for the 1.6, 1.8, 1.9, and 1.10 series of Eggdrop should probably work in their current form, with only a very few needing minor modifications.
+Most scripts written for the v1.3, v1.4, 1.6, 1.8, and 1.9 series of Eggdrop should probably work in their current form, with only a very few needing minor modifications.
+Scripts which were written for v0.9, v1.0, v1.1 or v1.2 will probably not work without modification.

 Output Commands
 ---------------